MSBA-StellaSun/APM-project/Food Recognition with Nutrition Facts.md

 ### Methods of acquisition

-  Since the dataset is publicly available from the website, we simply downloaded the dataset and then unzipped it into our laptops.
+  Since the dataset is publicly available from the website [downloadhere](http://data.vision.ee.ethz.ch/cvl/food-101.tar.gz), we simply downloaded the dataset and then unzipped it into our laptops.
   The unzipped dataset contains two folders:
 ```
 images
 meta